justineenyan/alx-system_engineering-devops/0x00-shell_basics/README.md

 Back to the future
- a script that changes the working directory to the previous one Write a script that lists all files in multiple directories
+ a script that changes the working directory to the previous one Write a script that lists all files in multiple directories script that prints the type of the file